Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 Sad Juggler

-I wrote about this dilemma for Career Authors.
-I'm so grateful for the opportunities that have come my way with the release—to have a publisher that is so behind the book and so incredibly supportive of me.
+I wrote about this dilemma for Career Authors, which led to a flame war in a FB group I've since left.
+I'm so grateful for the opportunities that have come my way with the release of Wicked River—to have a publisher that is so behind the book and so incredibly supportive of me.

 Now the kids are older, and have busy schedules of their own.
-Which means that when I tour, I have to leave them behind.
+Which means that when I go out, I have to leave them behind.
 How far is it reasonable to go in pursuit of a dream?
-Am I sending my kids a positive message about working hard toward a goal, one that will hopefully help them achieve their own passions?
+Am I sending my kids a positive message about working hard toward a goal, working so that one day my career can hopefully help them achieve their own passions?
 Or am I letting them down each time I leave?

 So, What's Happening with the Movie?